MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 ## Rerun deployment

 If your deployment fails, you can rerun the deployment.
-In your cluster, go to **Deployments** and in the right-pane, select **Rerun deployment**.
+In your Azure Local instance, go to **Deployments** and in the right-pane, select **Rerun deployment**.

 :::image type="content" source="./media/deploy-via-portal/rerun-deployment.png" alt-text="Screenshot of how to rerun a failed deployment via Azure portal." lightbox="./media/deploy-via-portal/rerun-deployment.png":::